US STOCKS-Nasdaq leads Wall St higher as Microsoft hits record high

 By Amruta Khandekar and Shristi Achar A

-The information technology sub-index .SPLRCT housing the stock was among top sectoral gainers, up 0.7%.

-Other megacap stocks were mixed, with Amazon.com AMZN.O edging 0.7% higher, while Alphabet GOOGL.O slipped 0.4%.
+Most other megacap stocks, including Nvidia NVDA.O and Apple AAPL.O, also edged higher.

-The three main U.S. stock indexes have staged a stellar rebound in November, posting gains for the third week in a row on Friday as evidence of easing U.S. inflation supported bets that the Fed was done raising interest rates.
+Wall Street's main indexes have staged a stellar rebound in November, posting gains for the third week in a row on Friday as evidence of easing U.S. inflation supported bets that the Fed was done raising interest rates.

-The benchmark S&P 500 .SPX is now only about 2% away from its highest level this year reached in July.
+The benchmark S&P 500 .SPX is now less than 2% away from its highest level this year reached in July.

-"(The rally) is well overdone because we had a very swift move on the idea that they (the Fed) are going to cut interest rates," said Ken Polcari, managing partner at Kace Capital Advisors.

-"You'll see some consolidation in the market over the next couple of weeks before we get that typical year end seasonal Santa rally."
+"This is traditionally a very light week.
+There's really not much in the way of economic news and I don't think we could see much of a change between now and the end of the year," said Joe Saluzzi, partner and co-founder at Themis Trading in Chatham, New Jersey.

+"The Fed seems to be done.
+Everyone's predicting all the economic numbers that we saw last week will certainly support the thesis (that) they don't need to raise (rates) any more."

 Traders have nearly fully priced in the likelihood that the Fed will keep interest rates unchanged in December, and have started pricing in rate cuts as soon as March, according to the CME Group's FedWatch tool.